Statistical Methods Course Description

 - Strategies for stepwise analysis of multilevel data.

 Note: This course focusses on observed variables.
 It does not cover multilevel analysis including latent variables, i.e. multilevel structural equation modeling.
 The emphasis is on multilevel regression models, it does not cover the more general multilevel path model. (##Reference to Summer Stats Camp Mplus course here?##)

 Instructor: Joop Hox

-Participants are requested to bring their own laptop computer.
-The course will use the software HLM in the computer labs: a student version of HLM can be downloaded on www.ssicentral.com.
+Participants need to bring a laptop computer with Wi-Fi capabilities.
+The course will use the software HLM in the computer labs: a student version of HLM can be downloaded from www.ssicentral.com.
 Most techniques covered in this course can be applied in other statistical packages.
-Participants who own a statistical package that supports multilevel regression (SAS, SPSS, Stata) may use that, but will receive limited support in the computer lab.
+Participants who own a statistical package that supports multilevel regression (e.g., SAS, SPSS, Stata) may use that, but will receive limited support in the computer lab.